BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 ## Abstract

-Lightweight containers make virtual machines accessible and easy to use for all.
+Lightweight containers is very accessible and easy to use for all.
 Popular providers have implemented different implementations and approaches for managing container functionalities.
 This creates a challenge for performing common container lifecycle functionalities in a common manner.
 For example, running a command to pull an image in Docker is very different from Containerd or Crio.

 The Open Container Initiative (OCI, https://www.opencontainers.org) has been established to create a open standard for container use.
+However, this standardization does not cover lifecycle-management, instead it only specifies downloading image then unpacking that image into an OCI Runtime filesystem bundle.
+It does not clarify how to run or manage these images.

-However, this standardization does not cover lifecycle-management, instead specifying initialization of images.
-In this project, we will study the differences in the popular runtimes such as Docker, containerd, and crio to implement a lifecycle mangement solution that is operable with popular container types, interfacing common container lifecycle-management functionalities.
+In this project, we will study the differences in the popular runtimes such as Docker, containerd, and crio to implement a lifecycle mangement solution that is operable with popular container runtimes, interfacing common container lifecycle-management functionalities.

 ** **